JanKhoe/COMP3005-Final-Project/README.md

 4. Run `npx prisma generate` to generate the prisma client and allow for database setup
 5. Go back to the terminal you used in `Preliminary` run `npx prisma migrate dev --name added init` which will create all the tables.
 6. To set up the view and the trigger run `node scripts/create-view` and `node scripts/create-trigger`
-7. Since the requirements did not include creating trainers, admins, and rooms you can load default information useing `npm run setup`
+7. Since the requirements did not include creating trainers, admins, and rooms; you can load default starting information within the database using `npm run setup`

 # Running the application